Z80-Retro/2063-Z80-cpm/README.md

 I will write a simple C prog to emit a minimal MBR with a type 0x7F partion in it.)

+## Inspect the MBR

-After creating the MBR, you can look at it using `hexdumpo -C`
+After creating the MBR, you can look at it using `hexdump -C`

 	sudo dd if=/dev/sda bs=512 count=1 2>/dev/null | hexdump -C